GreenPix/meta/CONTRIBUTING.md

 ## License policy

 Each repository can have its own license, even GreenPix will try to be consistent and avoid to use to many different licence.
-If no LICENSE file is present at the root of a repository, then the prokect is *open source* but not a free software.
+If no LICENSE file is present at the root of a repository, then the project is *open source* but not a free software.
 That is, you are not allowed to reuse it in your own project without the explicit permission of the repositiries authors.